top of page

 As I walked through Barn Hoppett that day the path was becoming more and more waterlogged.
 London clay and centuries of leaf mould form a sticky mud that sucks walking boots into it.
 But through the woodland I could glimpse the open skies of Whitehall Plain.
 Grassland would, I thought, be easier to walk across.

 There was not a single person here.
-In summer this is a much loved route enjoyed by visitors to the forest this is another grazing spot for the Longhorn cattle of Epping Forest.
+In summer this is a much loved route enjoyed by visitors to the forest and this is another grazing spot for the Longhorn cattle of Epping Forest.

 Autumn was turning into winter and some of the grassland was turning into a quagmire.
 A woodpigeon stood nearby and watched me as I squelched past.
 Hopefully the path ahead would be easier to navigate.